-Ally JohnPress is a junior and second-year reporter.
-She is secretary for the National English Honor Society and enjoys writing her own fiction stories in her free time.
-She also trains Krav Maga, self-defense, out of school.
-Some of her favorite things include: Mint chocolate chip ice cream, walking her dog, Haylie, threatening to fire staff members (#firingsquad), watermelon Sour Patch Kids, playing Minecraft, jetskiing, hiding things in Hert's stocking and bracelet-making.
-She enjoys writing about conspiracy theories, but also features about ongoing school events.
-She wants to go to the University of Texas at Austin and study psychology or adventure to the West coast and discover a hidden love for something.
+Ally JohnPress is a third-year reporter, marking her senior year as Editor-in-Chief.
+She is also President of the National English Honor Society and the Quill & Scroll Honor Society.
+She trains Krav Maga, self-defense, out of school, as well as works as an assistant instructor.
+Some of her favorite things include: Mint chocolate chip ice cream, walking her dog, Haylie, watermelon Sour Patch Kids, playing Minecraft, jetskiing, learning about psychology and bracelet-making.
+She enjoys writing about conspiracy theories as well as fiction stories in her free time, but also features about ongoing school events.
+She wants to go out of state to California to study psychology or adventure somewhere far across the world.

 The Pack Chat: An Opinionated, Student-Run Segment